vaadin/vaadin-mcp/docs-ingestion/README.md

 # Vaadin Documentation Ingestion Pipeline

 This project provides a pipeline for ingesting Vaadin documentation from the official GitHub repository into a Pinecone vector database.
-The ingested documentation can then be used for semantic search and retrieval through an MCP (Model Context Protocol) server.
+The ingested documentation can then be used for semantic search and retrieval through the separate MCP (Model Context Protocol) server.

 ## Features